Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

 3. Retrieve audio data when activated.

-   If the registered active state changed event callback function is called with the ACTIVE parameter, then you must ask for the user utterance data so that the query could be processed by your voice assistant.
+   If the registered active state changed event callback function is called with the ACTIVE parameter, then you must ask for the user utterance data to process the query by your voice assistant.

 4. Send the result.

-   While you are processing the user utterance, it is recomended to update the partially converted ASR result to the Multi-assistant framework so that it can display the visual feedback to the user.
+   While you are processing the user utterance, it is recommended to update the partially converted ASR result to the Multi-assistant framework so that it can display the visual feedback to the user.

    When the processing work is finished, you can send the final result to the Multi-assistant framework to display the result, and also send recognition result to report whether the audio data processing has succeeded or not.